Turkish Baths & Hammams in Istanbul

 Kilic Ali Pasa Turkish Bath

-Located near the Tophane T1 tram station, Kilic Ali Pasa Bath is recently renovated and opened for the public once more.
-It is constructed initially in the 16th century by one of the navy admirals of the Sultan, who is also the one giving the order for the mosque just next to the bath.
-Kilic Ali Pasa Bath is a single-domed bath meaning men and women use the same section at different times of the day.
+Located near the Tophane T1 tram station, Kilic Ali Pasha Bath has been recently renovated and reopened to the public.
+It was originally built in the 16th century by one of the Sultan’s navy admirals, who also ordered the construction of the mosque next to the bath.
+Kilic Ali Pasha Bath has a single dome, so men and women use the same section at different times of the day.

 How to get Kilic Ali Pasa Turkish Bath